DrAbstract/alx-low_level_programming/README.md

-What am I supposed to do here ?
+What should I know about pointers ?